openservicemesh/osm/docs/patterns/observability/logs.md

 1. Define the output plugin you would like to forward your logs to in the existing `fluentbit-configmap.yaml` file by replacing the `[OUTPUT]` section with your chosen output as described by Fluent Bit documentation [here](https://docs.fluentbit.io/manual/v/1.4/pipeline/outputs).

-2. The existing configuration assumes OSM is running on a kind cluster so it uses a parser that matches the CRI log format.
+2. The default configuration assumes OSM is running on a kind cluster so it uses a parser that matches the CRI log format.
 If you are using a kubernetes distribution that causes your logs to be formatted differently, you may need to update the `[PARSER]` section and the `parser` name in the `[INPUT]` section to one of the parsers defined [here](https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).

 3. To view all logs irrespective of log level, you may remove the `[FILTER]` section.
 To change the log level being filtered on, you can update the "error" value below to "debug", "info", "warn", "fatal", "panic" or "trace":
    ```